Skip to main content

 Hype vs. reality, what AI actually does in the field today

-The use cases that are working at scale, the ones that look good in a deck but fail at the wellhead, and how to tell the difference before you sign.
+The use cases that are working at scale, the ones that look good in a deck but fail at the wellhead, and the three diagnostic questions to ask any vendor before you sign.

 4. Ch